dutykh/BabenkoCG/README.md

 # BabenkoCG

-Matlab code to solve the capillary-gravity Babenko equation for generalized solitary waves
+This function computes the steady irrotational surface solitary (classical and generalized) capillary-gravity wave solutions of the full Euler equations (homogeneous, incompressible and perfect fluids).
+The wave is defined by its initial Froude and Bond numbers (Fr, Bo) and the result is about twelve digits accurate.
+The method works for all but the highest waves.

+**NOTA BENE**: The execution of this function requires the presence of the Optimization Toolbox, namely we use the fsolve() function of this toolbox to solve the nonlinear nonlocal Babenko equation.

 ## References:

 More details on the methods used in these scripts can be found in the following references:

-* D. Clamond, D. Dutykh & A. Duran. *[Fast accurate computation of the fully nonlinear solitary surface gravity waves](https://hal.archives-ouvertes.fr/hal-01081798/)*.
+* D. Clamond, D. Dutykh & A. Duran. *[A plethora of generalised solitary gravity-capillary water waves](https://hal.archives-ouvertes.fr/hal-01081798/)*.
 Submitted, 2015

 ======